papernotes/Reddit-OriginalPostSearcher/README.md

 [OriginalPostSearcher](https://www.reddit.com/user/OriginalPostSearcher/)
 A Reddit bot that aims to comment with the original submission of an xpost

-Made as a practice bot with Python for [Reddit](http://www.reddit.com/).
+Made as a practice bot with Python for [Reddit](http://www.reddit.com/) using [PRAW](https://praw.readthedocs.org/en/v3.1.0/).
 I wanted to make something for fun to learn a bit more about Python and databases.
 Thanks to [stackoverflow](http://stackoverflow.com/), [/r/learnpython](http://www.reddit.com/r/learnpython), and [/r/python](http://www.reddit.com/r/python)

 The format for a response is: